© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Note that if your organization is quite large, e.g., includes several large programs or departments, you may want to develop an overall corporate code of conduct, and then a separate code to guide each of your programs or departments.
 Consider the following guidelines when developing codes of conduct:

-1. Identify key behaviors needed to adhere to the ethical values proclaimed in your code of ethics, including ethical values derived from review of key laws and regulations, ethical behaviors needed in your product or service area, behaviors to address current issues in your workplace, and behaviors needed to reach strategic goals.
+1. Identify key behaviors needed to adhere to the ethical values proclaimed in your code of ethics, including ethical values derived from a review of key laws and regulations, ethical behaviors needed in your product or service area, behaviors to address current issues in your workplace, and behaviors needed to reach strategic goals.

 2. Include wording that indicates all employees are expected to conform to the behaviors specified in the code of conduct.